 While some podcast creators prefer their own home studios, the majority uses portable recorders (in the broadest sense of the word).
 Conventional digital recorders, smartphones, wearables like Senstone – the number of opportunities is staggering.

-If you are looking for advice on how to start a podcast, know this: you are automatically spared the pain of deals and paperwork – unless, of course, you want to go official (podcasting is a constantly growing industry, after all).
-There is very little regulation, and amateur podcasts can be hosted on the internet under the Creative Commons license.
+If you are looking for advice on how to start a podcast, know this: you are automatically spared the pain of deals and paperwork… Unless, of course, you want to go official (podcasting is a constantly growing industry, after all).
+There is very little regulation.
+Amateur podcasts can be hosted on the internet under the Creative Commons license.
 Everyone is equal before the listener, and anyone can find their own audience, even if they are on a different continent altogether.

-To those of you who want to delve into podcasting, we wish good luck and all the inspiration, and to the more experienced folk we want to say: stay creative.
+To those of you who want to delve into podcasting, we wish good luck and all the inspiration.
+To the more experienced folk, we want to say: stay creative.